Amis and Amiloun: Source and manuscripts

 None of these manuscripts preserves a complete version of this poem.
-Manuscripts Advocates 19.2.1 and Egerton MS 2862, however, have relatively minor gaps which can be filled by the other.
+Manuscripts Advocates 19.2.1 and Egerton MS 2862, however, each have relatively minor gaps which can be filled by the other.
 Harley MS 2386 is a fragment, preserving just under 900 lines of the poem.

 Critical evaluation

 The tail rhyme stanzas were praised highly by the text's editor for the Early English Text Society, MacEdward Leach.
 Later critics agreed with the evaluation of the poet's metrical and stanzaic skills, but were less impressed by the development of the narrative and the machinery involved, especially in the sacrifice of the children, where, according to A.C.
 Gibbs, the poet "tries spasmodically to infuse a quality of realism into his ideal situation."
 Gibbs also notes that while Belisaunt is initially a "vivid and forceful" woman, she quickly turns into "a featureless upholder of the poem's morality."